Simple Syrup with a Tinge

 “Oh god… is my face melting?”
 I didn’t invent this one.
 Some other crazy person did.
 What’s more, it’s evidently been ordered and drunk often enough to have earned itself a name: the Mystic Martini.
 Absinthe is typically 45-74% ABV and therefore highly potent.
 Invented in Switzerland, its alleged psychoactive properties led to its prohibition in many countries for decades, before decriminalisation led … Continue reading A Martini made with Absinthe

 “Make me something that wakes me up and then f#*€s me up.”
 I’ve wanted to make this one for a long time but given its chemical stimulant potency I found myself putting it off until a suitable situation arose.
-The origin of most cocktails is blurry (a testament to their effectiveness) but it is believed that the espresso martini was created in a bar … Continue reading The Espresso Martini
+The origin of most cocktails is blurry (a testament to their effectiveness) but it is believed that the espresso martini was created in a bar in … Continue reading The Espresso Martini

 This is my Japanese variation of a classic Mexican drink – the Michelada.
 I have named my version after my friend from Mexico City who introduced me to the concept.
 It’s not a martini but hey – I can’t drink martinis ALL the time!
 Plus, summer is coming and this is a great summer drink.
 It’s very similar to a standard Mexican Michelada, which is … Continue reading The Lorena-san Michelada